Introduction to Psychotherapy for Alzheimer’s Disease

 So, what you’re saying is, if I trip hard enough, I’ll forget I even have Alzheimer’s?

-Despite the benefits, psychedelic therapy for Alzheimer’s patients can pose serious Risks and Considerations.
+Despite the benefits, psychedelic therapy for Alzheimer’s patients can pose serious risks and considerations.

 Safety Concerns: Alzheimer’s patients may experience altered perception and confusion during therapy, which could be dangerous if they are not monitored closely.